Tats Cru: HOW and NOSM

 Raoul “How” Perré and Davide “Nosm” Perré are twin graffiti artists from New York City.
 Born in San Sebastián, Spain, they grew up in Düsseldorf, Germany, and began doing graffiti in 1988.
 As teenagers, they traveled internationally, painting walls and trains.
 While visiting New York City in 1997, they were invited to join TATS Cru and permanently relocated to the city in 1999.

 Over their careers, the Perré twins have created murals worldwide, blending their European upbringing with New York graffiti traditions.
 Their artistic style is characterized by a limited color palette of red, black, and white, meticulous linework, and intricate symbolic imagery.
 Their work often combines graffiti roots with fine art elements, including dynamic patterns and collage techniques, resulting in complex, large-scale murals that are simultaneously graphic and expressive.

 They have traveled to over 60 countries to create murals, maintaining a strong street art presence while also exhibiting in galleries.

+Brim

+Brim Fuentes, is a founding member of Tats Cru and was born in South Bronx, New York City.
+Brim was fortunate enough to start writing graffiti in one of the most important periods of graffiti history.
+He began bombing and hitting New York City Subway trains, in the late 1970s, all the way through to the mid-1980s.
+After the trains were cleaned in 1989 he and the rest of TATS CRU took to the streets and began bombing and creating street art all over the city.